Article 5(1)(f) of the UK GDPR concerns the ‘integrity and confidentiality’ of personal data. It says that personal data shall be:

 You should provide appropriate initial and refresher training, including:

-your responsibilities as a data controller under the GDPR;
+your responsibilities as a data controller under the UK GDPR;

 staff responsibilities for protecting personal data – including the possibility that they may commit criminal offences if they deliberately try to access or disclose these data without authority;